 Marsh was born in Woodstock, Vermont.

 He was born in the brick building housing the National Historic Park that incorporates his name.
 Marsh spent his early life in a Vermont covered with natural forests.
 He had personal involvement with clearing lands, and manufacturing and dealing in lumber.
 He observed and felt the effects of an injudicious system for managing woodlands and forest products of the forest.

 Educated at Dartmouth College, Marsh had many careers.
-He was a lawyer, newspaper editor, sheep farmer, mill owner, lecturer, politician, and diplomat.
-Marsh was elected to Congress in 1842 where he was greatly influenced by John Quincy Adams whose foresight and ideas of government’s role in natural resource preservation and management anticipated those of Theodore Roosevelt.
-In Man and Nature, Marsh was the first to raise concerns about the destructive impact of human activities on the environment.
+Marsh was a lawyer, and a newspaper editor.
+He was also a sheep farmer, mill owner, lecturer, politician, and diplomat.
+Marsh was elected to Congress in 1842.
+He was greatly influenced by John Quincy Adams.
+Adams’ foresight and ideas of government’s role in natural resource preservation and management anticipated those of Theodore Roosevelt.
+Marsh was the first to raise concerns about the destructive impact of human activities on the environment.
 No one before him had ever turned to the study of the earth as the home of humankind.

 Woodstock’s two-day celebration of Man and Nature explores the impact of Marsh’s work.
 Above all, to inspire and engage those who continue caring for the land and communities that it supports.
 The Billings Farm Visitor Center in Woodstock will hold a reception and book signing.
 Keynote speaker David Lowenthal (author of George Perkins Marsh: Prophet of Conservation) will give a talk at 6:00 entitled, Man and Nature at 150: Past, Present and Future.
 Aa panel discussion entitled Conservation Conversations follows.
 It is a dialogue of hope and inspiration for stewardship.
 Followed, also at the Billings Farm Visitors Center, by an afternoon of guided hikes and programs exploring the birthplace of George Perkins Marsh and stewardship in practice.